 - Haneco Lighting

-Hames Sharley were engaged by investor Haneco Lighting in November 2014 for a six week period to provide a Concept Design for the Balfours Precinct in Adelaide’s Western CBD.
+Hames Sharley was engaged by investor Haneco Lighting in November 2014 for a six week period to provide a Concept Design for the Balfours Precinct in Adelaide’s Western CBD.
 The existing site has two residential towers, one 18-storeys and the other 8-storeys.
-Both towers have two levels of basement carparking.
-The challenge for this site was to provide a mixed use development including retail at ground floor, recreation facilities at first floors, design around an internal mall and provide approximately 450 residential units.
-Hames Sharley’s strategy for this project as a knowledge based company was to break the response into three separate deliverables; the first would be Research, followed by Analysis and finally Response based on the two previous bodies of work.
+Both towers have two levels of basement car parking.
+The challenge for this site was to provide a mixed-use development including retail at ground floor, recreation facilities at first floors, design around an internal mall and provide approximately 450 residential units.
+Hames Sharley’s strategy for this project as a knowledge-based company was to break the response into three separate deliverables; the first would be Research, followed by Analysis and finally Response based on the two previous bodies of work.

 The first stage of Research was to investigate the site to understand its’ potentials and shortfalls.
 This was achieved with a two week intensive period of residential market research, site and broader city analysis along with a detailed demographic analysis of the immediate precinct.
 The second stage of Analysis was to analyse these findings and present them, indicating to the client what needs to be done architecturally to achieve the brief based on the research.
 The final stage of Response was our solution in an architectural form which was driven by Research and Analysis.
 Our solution was driven primarily by the number of apartments which would be in the market at the time of marketing.
 The site would be generating approximately 450 apartments with another 400 on the market from other developments in the city.